-32. Engine Compression Brake Switch (optional)
+33. Engine Compression Brake Switch (optional)

-Used only with converters with "lock-up" option.
-This switch actuates an engine brake mechanism to help slow the vehicle.
-Before the brake will engage, engine compression brake/ lock-up clutch pressure must reach 150 psi and the converter "lock-up" switch must be ON.
+Use only with converters with the "lock-up" option.
+This switch actuates and engine brake mechanism to help slow the the vehicle.
+Before the brake will engage, engine compression brake/lock-up clutch pressure must reach 150 psi and the converter "lock-up" switch must be ON.
 It will remain engaged until engine speed drops below 800 rpm or engine speed is increased.